mezbah-cse-rmstu/MoneyPlantDiseaseClassification/README.md

 **Setup Instructions:**

 **Prerequisites:** To run this project, you will need:

-        1. Python 3.x,
+   1. Python 3.x
-        2. TensorFlow: The main deep learning framework used for this model,
+   2. TensorFlow: The main deep learning framework used for this model
-        3. Keras: Used for building and training the CNN model,
+   3. Keras: Used for building and training the CNN model
    4. Google Colab (optional): The code is designed to be run in Google Colab for convenience, but can also be run locally if you have the required dependencies installed.

 **Dataset:**
 The dataset consists of images of money plants categorized into three classes: